qur/withmock/scenarios/README.txt

 issue19         - If two packages are dot-imported then we will get name
                   conflicts over the MOCK and EXPECT functions that we add to all packages.

+struct_tags     - Tags on struct fields were not being copied to the generated
+                  code, which breaks things like JSON encode/decode that use tags.